Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 5-door suv body style within the same 'SUV' segment, the only major difference here really is their wheel drive configuration (rear for the BMW and 4 x 4 in the case of the Land Rover).
 The first one has a BMW-engineered powertrain under the hood, a 6-cylinder, 24-valves 340hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 380hp engine designed by Jaguar.

 SafetyThe fact that the Land Rover got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, puts it sky-high safety-wise, in my eyes at least.
-Still, apart from the official crash test results there are other things we need to be aware of.
+That aside, let's consider some other aspects which affect safety.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
 Furthermore, taking kerb weight as an important factor into account, the German car offers a considerable difference of 13% more metal.

 Performance & Fuel economyBMW is a bit more agile, reaching 100km/h in 0.5 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 250 kilometers per hour, exactly the same as the other car does.
 When it comes to fuel economy the winner has to be the British car, averaging around 9.4 liters of fuel per 100 kilometers (30 mpg), in combined cycle.
 We can't ignore that 9% difference compared to the German car.